DanielleBopda/DanielleBopda.github.io/about.md

 - **Storytelling & Education:** Share my journey and insights through media platforms to educate and inspire others.
 - **Career Growth:** Secure a data‑driven role that allows me to apply my skills and continue learning.

-Thanks for visiting my portfolio. let’s connect and make an impact together!
+Thanks for visiting my portfolio.
+Let’s connect and make an impact together!